hashicorp/terraform-provider-azurerm/website/docs/r/media_content_key_policy.html.markdown

 * `relative_expiration_date` - (Optional) The relative expiration date of license.

-* `security_level` - (Optional) The security level of the license.
+* `security_level` - (Optional) The security level of the PlayReady license.
 Possible values are `SL150`, `SL2000` and `SL3000`.
 Please see [this document](https://learn.microsoft.com/en-us/rest/api/media/content-key-policies/create-or-update?tabs=HTTP#securitylevel) for more information about security level.
 See [this document](https://learn.microsoft.com/en-us/azure/media-services/latest/drm-playready-license-template-concept#playready-sl3000-support) for more information about `SL3000` support.

 ---